sarosubramani/Contact-Entry/README.md

 # Contact-Entry
 Contact Entry System

-#Using Postman to test the application once deployed
+#Use Postman to test the application once deployed
 Following are the URLs

 Create Contact